schenlap/winwing_fcu/README.md

+**This project is no longer maintained.** The successor https://github.com/schenlap/XSchenFly combines all devices into one script.

 # Winwing Fcu
 This script is to use Winwing A320 FCU on Linux (maybe Mac-OS) with X-Plane.
 All buttons, leds and lcd displays work the same way as in X-Plane.<br>